digirati-co-uk/iiif-manifest-editor/docs/rfcs/001-iiif-sandbox.md

 3. If either 1, 2 or 3 fail, return a 400 Bad Request, with a JSON body `{ "error": "Bad Request" }` (we can expand on that later)
 4. If it was successfully loaded into vault, mint the *manifest* identifier.
 This is like a Google doc link - an unguessable long string.
 5. Replace the `id` of the manifest in the uploaded JSON with `https://iiif-sandbox.digirati.io/p3/<manifest-identifier>.json`.
 The /p3/ path reserves a "namespace" for future versions.
+6. Add or update a custom service block in the manifest that stores the `<original-id>` (see note "Storing the original ID" below)
 6. Store the manifest in the publicly read-only bucket, where it will be available at that address.
 The bucket policy adds the `Access-Control-Allow-Origin: *` header.
 7. From the manifest identifier, mint the *update* identifier.
 8. Return an HTTP 201 Created response, with the `Location` header set to that same address.
 The body of the response looks like this: